kgillasp/PS-at-UCSD/README.md

 # Section 1: The Basics
 ## What Product Resources does UC San Diego Have?
-As an aspiring PM at UCSD, what resources do you have?
+Other than Product Space, as an aspiring PM at UCSD, what resources do you have?
 The answer: not many.
 None of the following resources have a *focus* on Product Management, but they do cover individual aspects of the discipline (Design, Planning, Marketing, etc.).
 Utilizing a majority of these resources can help you translate your degree into a career in Product Management!
 - Courses
   - CSE 110 Software Engineering - Agile Processes, Sprint planning, User Stories, Retrospectives and Velocity
   - CSE 112 Advanced Software Engineering - Testing, Software Design